 How To Calculate Crypto Taxes With A Crypto Tax Calculator

 Several factors must be considered when calculating your cryptocurrency taxes:

 - Harvesting losses

-- Foreign Currency reporting
+- Foreign currency reporting

 - Selling and exchanging (but not buying itself) is a taxable event.
-This includes crypto to crypto trades (i.e. selling BTC for ETH) in addition to crypto to fiat trades.
+This includes crypto-to-crypto trades (i.e. selling BTC for ETH) in addition to crypto-to-fiat trades.

-- Those holding cryptocurrency for investment purposes (i.e. in anticipation of it gaining/losing value and selling to capture the change in value) will realize a capital gain/loss on sale.
+- Those holding cryptocurrency for investment purposes (i.e. in anticipation of it gaining/losing value and selling to capture the change in value) will realize a capital gain/loss on the sale.
 No taxable events are triggered until the sale!

-- This capital gain/loss should be measured by subtracting the cost to purchase cryptocurrency from the price at time of disposition (trade or sell).
+- This capital gain/loss should be measured by subtracting the cost to purchase cryptocurrency from the price at the time of disposition (trade or sell).

 Crypto Capital Gains Tax Rate

 The amount you have to pay in taxes will depend on the duration you hold your crypto.
 Depending on your tax bracket for ordinary income tax purposes, long-term capital gains, which are recognized when an asset is held for at least one year & one day, are taxed at a rate of 0%, 15%, or 20%.
 Short-term capital gains are recognized when Bitcoin is held for one year or less, and are taxed at your ordinary-income tax rates.